My Memphis, Tennessee Travel Guide

 I grew up in a small town in Arkansas, but one of the perks of my location was that I was just a short hour-ish drive from Memphis, Tennessee.
-I have fallen in love with that city over the years and done so many fun things there.
-I wanted to share a few of my favorite places as well as a couple of the things on my Memphis bucket list because I always love to go back there.
+I've fallen in love with that city over the years and done so many fun things there.
+I wanted to share a few of my favorite places in a Memphis, Tennessee travel guide, so you can get a vibe of what to do when you visit.

 Here are some of the awesome things I have done time and time again that I love doing: